ahrazarfi/PPDEV/Theory Classes/19_03_21/varVSLet.md

-// let(example 1) let is block scoped
+// let(example 1) let is block scoped,
+no  redeclaration, we cant access it before its declaration.

     // code
     ![](2021-03-19-19-37-20.png)